fr293/gastruloid_jig/README.md

 The libraries are as follows:

-threads- provides ISO standard thread dimensions knurledFinishLib_v2- provides a knurled service for the lid
+threads- provides ISO standard thread dimensions. knurledFinishLib_v2- provides a knurled service for the lid.